Black Hole Growth and Feedback in Isolated Romulus25 Dwarf Galaxies: Romulus Simulation Suite

 We calculate halo mass, $M\textsubscript{200}$, such that:

-where $\bar{\rho}$ is the critical density, $\Delta\textsubscript{h} = 200$ is the overdensity threshold, and $R\textsubscript{200}$ is the halo radius.
+where $\rho_c$ is the critical density, $\Delta\textsubscript{h} = 200$ is the overdensity threshold, and $R\textsubscript{200}$ is the halo radius.

 Star formation in \Rom{} is regulated by the star formation efficiency, the efficiency of supernova energy injection into the interstellar medium, and the density/temperature threshold beyond which stars are allowed to form.
 SN feedback follows the blastwave prescription from~\citet{Stinson2006}.

-Parameters are chosen based on a series of simulations run without BH physics, with the aim of reproducing observed properties of low-mass galaxies. \Rom{} adopts: \begin{itemize} \item SF efficiency, $c\textsubscript{*} = 0.15$ \item Gas density treshold, $n\textsubscript{*} = 0.2$m$\textsubscript{p}$ cm$^{-3}$ \item SNe coupling efficiency, $\epsilon\textsubscript{SN} = 0.75$ \end{itemize}
+Parameters governing star formation were constrained based on a series of 80 'zoom-in' \citep{Governato2009} simulations of 4 galaxies with halo masses $10^{10.5} - 10^{12} M_\odot$, run without BH physics, with the aim of reproducing a set of observed $z=0$ scaling relations for galaxies.
+The parameter spaces were explored using the Kriging algorithm and graded by agreement with the stellar mass - halo mass relation~\citep{Moster2013}, the relationship between stellar mass, angular momentum, and morphology ~\citep{Obreschkow2014}, and the $\HI$ gas - stellar mass relation~\citep{Cannon2011,Haynes2011}.
+The Kriging algorithm efficiently traverses the parameter space and penalizes parameter selections that lead to deviations from the observed scaling relations.
+The parameters governing BH growth were afterward constrained in a similar fashion (see Section \S\ref{subsec:black-hole-accretion-and-feedback}).